ktwrd/csharp-kate.shared/README.md

 | Core 1.x               | ⚠️ | ❌ | ❌ |

 **Notes**
-- .NET Framework 4.x to 2.x, and .NET Core 3.x to 1.x are inferred since `kate.shared` it targets `netstandard2.0`.
+- .NET Framework 4.x to 2.x, and .NET Core 3.x to 1.x are inferred since `kate.shared` targets `netstandard2.0`.

 ## License
 The code for `kate.shared` and all projects in this repository are licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).
 Please see [the license file](LICENSE.md) FOR MORE INFORMATION.